onyil44/stock_tracking-showcase/README.md

 This project is shared publicly as a portfolio project.

 All rights are reserved unless otherwise stated.
+The source code is private.
+Access may be shared upon request for technical review.
+This repository is a public showcase repository that includes project documentation, screenshots, and live demo information.
-The source code is available for review and demonstration purposes only.
+The production source code is kept private because the project is actively maintained and contains production-oriented architecture decisions.
-Please do not copy, redistribute, or use this project commercially without permission.